C02022/etch-a-sketch/README.md

 ![Etch-A-Sketch](insert-image-link-here)

 Welcome to the Etch-A-Sketch Web App repository!
-This project brings the nostalgia of the classic Etch-A-Sketch toy into the digital world.
+This project brings the nostalgia of the classic Etch-A-Sketch toy onto a digital plain.
 Unleash your creativity and start sketching, doodling, and drawing with ease.

 ## Demo